gram-blogposts/gram-notebooks/docs/source/submission/instructions.rst

 You can achieve this by forking the repository.

 **Fork the Repository**
-  1. Go to our `GitHub repository <https://github.com/gram-blogposts/gram-notebooks>`.
+  1. Go to our GitHub repository: <https://github.com/gram-blogposts/gram-notebooks>.
   2. Click on the **Fork** button, usually found at the top right of the page.
 This creates a copy of the repository in your GitHub account.